rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 angry.
 And, as both a parent of Grinnell males and a faculty member at Grinnell, I think I owe my sons and the broader community a response from my perspective.
-And, as is the norm, I'm using the essay as a way to think through some issuesI.
+And, as is the norm, I'm using the essay as a way to think through some issues.
 I'll admit that I thought I'd be defending Cutchins to my sons.
 However, as I write the essay, I find I'm defending males to Cutchins.